mor10/function-calling-with-the-openai-api-4506256/README.md

 This repository has no branches.
 Each example featured in the course is contained in a separate file, prefixed 01, 02, and 03.
 To follow along, open the relevant file and follow the instructions in the course.

 ## Installing

+### Using GitHub Models:
+The example files are pre-configured to use GitHub Models and an `.env` file is automatically created when the Codespace is generated with your GitHub Personal Access Token.

+To run the examples, simply open the files with the `.http` suffix and click "SEND REQUEST" at the top of the request.

+### Using OpenAI API:
-To run the queries in the example files, you need an OpenAI API key.
+To run the queries in the example files using the OpenAI API, you need an OpenAI API key.
 1. Sign up for the OpenAI API at [https://platform.openai.com](https://platform.openai.com)
 2. Generate a new key at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
 3. Copy the key (you only get to see it once).
 4. Open `/.vscode/settings.json` and paste your key where indicated (bottom of the file).
-5. Open `01-standard-query.http`.
+5. Open `/OPENAI-API/01-standard-query.http`.
 6. In the bottom toolbar, click on the words "No Environment" and change the setting to "openai".
 This will activate your key in the file and allow it to be used.

 ### Instructor